NicholasDaviesNZ/raspi_multispectral_camera/README.md

 static ip_address=10.0.1.12/16
 static routers=10.0.1.1

-this sets the static ip for pi zero 2 to 10.0.1.12
+This sets the static ip for pi zero 2 to 10.0.1.12

 The 4b uses network manager so we will do it in the gui later.